Diane Ladd: Personal life and death

-Ladd was married to actor and two-time co-star Bruce Dern from 1960 to 1969.
-They had two daughters, Diane Elizabeth, who died at age eighteen months after a drowning accident, and Laura Elizabeth, who became a successful actress.
-Ladd and Laura Dern co-starred in the films Wild at Heart, Rambling Rose, Citizen Ruth and Inland Empire, and in the HBO series Enlightened.
+Ladd was married to actor Bruce Dern from 1960 to 1969.
+They co-starred in two films, and had two daughters: Diane Elizabeth, who died at age eighteen months after a drowning accident, and Laura Elizabeth, who became an actress.
+Ladd and Laura Dern co-starred in the films Wild at Heart, Daddy and Them, Rambling Rose, Citizen Ruth and Inland Empire, and in the HBO series Enlightened.
 The two also appeared together in White Lightning and Alice Doesn't Live Here Anymore, although Laura was uncredited in both.

 Ladd was married to William A. Shea Jr. from 1969 to 1977.
 She married again in 1999, to her third husband, Robert Charles Hunter.
 Hunter was at one point the CEO of PepsiCo Food Systems.
-He preceded her in death by three months, in late August 2025.
+He preceded her in death by three months, in August 2025.

 Ladd was supportive of Jesse Jackson's 1988 presidential campaign.

 In 2018, Ladd was misdiagnosed with pneumonia and given six months to a year to live after she inhaled "poison spray" from the farms neighboring her home, constricting her esophagus.
 Her daughter, Laura, transferred her to another hospital where she made a full recovery.

 Ladd died from chronic hypoxic respiratory failure complicated by idiopathic pulmonary fibrosis at her home in Ojai, California on November 3, 2025 at the age of 89.